Alex Esclamado

-Alex Esclamado (April 2, 1929 – November 11, 2012) was a Filipino-born American newspaper publisher, lawyer and journalist.
-In 1961, Esclamado founded the Philippine News out of his home in the Sunset District of San Francisco, California.
+Alex Esclamado (April 2, 1929 – November 11, 2012) was a Filipino-born American newspaper publisher, lawyer, and journalist.
+In 1961, Esclamado founded the Philippine News out of his home in the Sunset District neighborhood of San Francisco, California.
 Esclamado became a vocal opponent of former Philippines President Ferdinand Marcos after his government declared martial law in 1972.

 Awards and recognition

 In October 1986, Esclamado was recognized as the only Filipino-American recipient of the congressionally sponsored Ellis Island Medal of Honor award.

 On May 9, 1989, President Cory Aquino conferred the Philippine Legion of Honor on Esclamado.

 Later life and death

 Esclamado returned to the Philippines in August 2011.
 On November 4, 2012, he died in his home town of Padre Burgos, Southern Leyte, from pneumonia, after a 10-year battle with Parkinson's disease.
 He was 83.
 He is survived by his wife, Lourdes, 7 children, 14 grandchildren, and 10 great-grandchildren.